fightforthefuture/votebot-forms/README.md

 - add unit tests to `tests/ovr_forms/test_STATE.py`
 - when the form is tested, add it to the OVR_FORMS dict in `app/ovr_forms/__init__.py`

+## PDF Form
+The PDF form is generated from the [National Mail Voter Registration Form](http://www.eac.gov/voter_resources/register_to_vote.aspx), with a custom instructions and mailing page.
+These are combined with PDFTK, and filled in with an FDF data stream before being uploaded to Amazon S3 for user download.
+If changes are made to the instructions or mailing page, regenerate the combined template file with `pdftk A=coversheet.pdf B=eac-nvra.pdf cat A B1 output combined-template.pdf`

 ## Testing
 - fill `tests/secrets.yml` with valid identification information. ensure dates are iso-formatted strings
 - eg `